Stocks Making the Biggest Moves Midday: CrowdStrike, Horizon Therapeutics, Petco and More - NewsBreak

 Related

-Stocks Making the Biggest Moves After Hours: Asana, Zscaler, Marvell and More
+Stocks Making the Biggest Moves Premarket: Designer Brands, Lands' End, Salesforce and More

-Check out the companies making headlines after hours.
-Asana – Shares of the work management platform operator plunged about 12% in extended trading after the company reported a loss for the most recent quarter on a non-GAAP basis, though it was narrower than expected.
-The company also issued weaker-than-expected guidance for fourth-quarter revenue.
+Check out the companies making headlines before the bell:.
+Designer Brands (DBI) – The footwear retailer's shares slid 15.6% in the premarket after it missed top and bottom line estimates for its latest quarter and cut its profit outlook.
+Designer Brands noted a volatile economic environment that is impacting most retailers, but said it was in position to navigate the conditions.

 Mark Mobius Predicts Bitcoin Could Crash 40% to $10,000 Next Year